How Scary is the Bus Ride to Machu Picchu?

 Soo..How Scary is the Bus Ride to Machu Picchu Then?

-If you’re afraid of heights, chances are: you WON’T enjoy this bus ride!
-Likewise, if you’re always the driver, & like to be in control: you also probably won’t enjoy the ride.
+If you’re afraid of heights, you probably WON’T like this bus ride!
+If you’re always the driver, & like to be in control: you also probably won’t enjoy the ride.
 The scariest thing, aside from the steepness of the mountain ~ is passing other buses coming down the mountain.
-That part can be genuinely terrifying.
-Bus drivers (in general) in Peru drive fast, & they tend to take turns fast…& that can lead to some really hairy situations.
+That part can be terrifying.

-In the beginning of the video below, you’ll see footage of the Inca Rail journey to Machu Picchu ~ as well as the bus ride there.
+In the beginning of the video below, you’ll see footage of the Inca Rail journey to Machu Picchu ~ plus the bus ride there.
 On a scale of 1-10, with “10” being the scariest, I’d rate the Machu Picchu bus ride as a solid “5.”
 Neither of us were wetting our pants, but when you pass dangerously close to other buses (& the cliff edge), it’s very disconcerting…

 Where We Stayed by Machu Picchu